jrnold/qss-tidy/docs/discovery.md

 Network data is area for which the tidyverse is not well suited.
 The [igraph](https://cran.r-project.org/package=igraph), [sna](https://cran.r-project.org/package=sna), and [network](https://cran.r-project.org/package=network) packages are the best in class.
 See the Social Network Analysis section of the [Social Sciences Task View](https://cran.r-project.org/web/views/SocialSciences.html).
-See this tutorial by Katherin Ognyanova, [Static and dynamic nework visualization with R](https://rpubs.com/kateto/netviz), for a good overview of network visualization with those packages in R.
+See this tutorial by Katherin Ognyanova, [Static and dynamic network visualization with R](https://rpubs.com/kateto/netviz), for a good overview of network visualization with those packages in R.

 There are several packages that plot networks in ggplot2.